Anatomy of the brain (MRI) - cross-sectional atlas of human anatomy

 Anatomy of the encephalon in MRI (axial, coronal and sagittal slices)

 Cerebral images used for this module on human anatomy

-An MRI was performed in thin slices (0.6 mm) on a healthy individual, with volumetric 3D imaging using T1 weighting without injection of gadolinium in the three customary views, with a matrix of 320/320 pixels, using a 1.3 Tesla MRI machine.
+An MRI was performed in thin slices (0.6 mm) on a healthy individual, with volumetric 3D imaging using T1 weighting without injection of gadolinium in the three customary views, with a matrix of 320/320 pixels, using an MRI machine of 1.5 Tesla.

 Brain : Coronal section